michaelsauter/crane/README.md

 prefix for subsequent calls if you want to address the same set of containers.
 A common use case for this feature is to launch a set of containers in parallel, e.g. for CI builds.

+### Unique names
+If `unique` is set to true, Crane will add a timestamp to the container name, making it possible to have multiple containers based on the same Crane config.
+Since those containers can not be addressed by Crane later on (e.g. they cannot be stopped and removed), consider setting `rm` to `true` as well.
+This feature is experimental, which means it can be changed or even removed in with every minor version update.

 ### YAML advanced usage
 YAML gives you some advanced features like [alias](http://www.yaml.org/spec/1.2/spec.html#id2786196) and [merge](http://yaml.org/type/merge.html).
 They allow you to easily avoid duplicated code in your `crane.yml` file.
 As a example, imagine you need to define 2 different containers: `web` and `admin`.
 They share almost the same configuration but the `cmd` declaration.
 And imagine you also need 2 instances for each one for using with a node balancer.
 Then you can declare them as simply: